-Sure, at f/2.8 it won't soak in as many photons as its 14mm f/1.8 cousin, but the benefit of shooting with a zoom lens is the versatility it gives for composing at multiple focal lengths, reducing the need to move the camera as much.
+The benefit of shooting with a zoom lens is the versatility it gives for composing at multiple focal lengths, reducing the need to move the camera as much, even if, at f/2.8 it won't soak in as many photons as its 14mm f/1.8 cousin.

 - Read our full Sigma 14-24mm f/2.8 DG HSM review

 Canon 16-35mm L lenses have a reputation for quality so it’s unsurprising that amateurs and professionals use them so widely.
 A very popular lens, the Canon EF 16-35mm f/2.8L III USM replaces the previous Mk II and in doing so addresses the flaws of its predecessor.

 Upon reviewing the Canon EF 16-35mm f/2.8L III USM, The most recent version of this lens enhances the Mkii's quality and adds improvements to the autofocus system, diaphragm, and optics, producing sharper images at the edge of the frame when using the widest aperture settings and focal length.
 Image stabilization was unfortunately dropped from this latest version, but this would need to be switched off for long exposures at night anyway.